-N.Y. medical marijuana and "decrim fix" bills pass Assembly, move to Senate
+N.Y. medical marijuana and "decrim fix" bills pass Assembly, but stall in Senate

-Two important bills have recently passed the New York Assembly and await consideration in the Senate: a bill legalizing marijuana for seriously ill patients and a bill that would fix the "public view" loophole in New York's decriminalization law.
+Two important bills passed the New York Assembly in 2013: a bill legalizing marijuana for seriously ill patients and a bill that would fix the "public view" loophole in New York's decriminalization law.
 Unfortunately, the Senate adjourned June 22 without taking action on either of these important reforms.

 A recent poll showed 82% support for medical marijuana statewide, but New York's medical marijuana patients continue to wait for the governor to show the leadership to allow them to have safe access to their medicine.
 Gov. Cuomo’s past opposition to allowing medical marijuana appears to have softened somewhat, but he still has not said he is supportive of this important reform.

 Despite Cuomo's concerns, the Assembly passed A6357 June 3 in an overwhelming 99-41 vote.
-This medical marijuana bill is sponsored by Assembly Health Committee Chair Richard Gottfried.
-A companion bill, S4406, is sponsored by Sen. Diane Savino in the Senate.
-Please call leadership, including Sen. Skelos and Gov. Cuomo, to ask them to support medical marijuana patients this year.
+This medical marijuana bill was sponsored by Assembly Health Committee Chair Richard Gottfried.
+A companion bill, S4406, is sponsored by Sen. Diane Savino in the Senate, but did not receive a vote.
+Advocates have vowed to try again in 2014.

 In recent years, the “public view” exception to New York’s 1977 decriminalization law has been abused by police officers.
 New York City police have told tens of thousands of people, mostly young people of color, to empty their pockets — thus making them criminals once their marijuana was in public view.
-That might finally change this year, as the Assembly voted May 29 to approve a bill that would close this loophole and fix New York’s decriminalization law.
+That might finally change this year, as the Assembly voted May 29 to approve a bill that would close this loophole, but the bill (A6716) did not advance in the Senate.

 Gov. Andrew Cuomo, Mayor Michael Bloomberg, New York City Police Commissioner Ray Kelly, and several district attorneys all called for the state’s law to be fixed last year.
 Unfortunately, then-Senate Majority Leader Dean Skelos (R-Nassau County) stalled progress when he opposed the decrim fix in June, expressing an absurd concern that people could walk around with 10 joints in each ear.